Home

 One other note worth mentioning: this recipe is fine for a low carb diet.
 Just don't serve it with potatoes or white rice.
 At the restaurant we are all familiar with the request "double vegetables - no potatoes."

-Filet Mignon Recipe is a Favorite Restaurant Recipe
+Favorite Restaurant Beef Recipe

 Preparation time: 10 minutes for the Bleu Cheese Butter.
 10-15 minutes for the clarified butter.
 Cooking time for the steak depends on desired doneness and thickness of the cut (1 inch should be the absolute minimum).
 Serves 4.